 This section explains software controls related to parallel input/output (I/O) and pin control.
-The MC9S08SH32 has three parallel I/O ports which include a total of 23 I/O pins and one output-only pin.
+The MC9S08SG8 has three parallel I/O ports which include a total of 16 I/O pins.
 See Chapter 2, "Pins and Connections," for more information about pin assignments and external hardware considerations of these pins.